-Attachment, an emotional bond that connects individuals together is evolutionarily and developmentally most researched topic.
-It has fascinated several academicians, psychologists’ especially developmental and cultural psychologists since ages due to its dynamic nature of forming foundation for a person’s personality and core of their interaction pattern with the external world.
+Attachment, an emotional bond that connects individuals, is the most researched topic evolutionarily and developmentally.
+It has fascinated several academicians, psychologists’ especially developmental and cultural psychologists for ages due to its dynamic nature of forming the foundation for a person’s personality and core of their interaction pattern with the external world.

-Several influential psychologists namely John Bowlby, Mary Ainsworth, Donald Woods Winnicott, etc. have researched on the aspect of attachment between primary care giver and the infant and has formulated various theories that speak about the pattern of attachment, styles of attachment, parenting styles, etc. These theories to a larger extent account for the pattern of attachment or relationship shared between parents and children.
-Mary Ainsworth has delineated few styles of attachment, where the secure attachment pattern is considered to be the most optimal and healthy attachment that enables healthy development of an individual.
+Several influential psychologists, namely John Bowlby, Mary Ainsworth, Donald Woods Winnicott, etc. have researched on the aspect of attachment between the primary caregiver and the infant and have formulated various theories that speak about the pattern of attachment, styles of attachment, parenting styles, etc. These theories largely account for the pattern of attachment or relationship shared between parents and children.
+Mary Ainsworth has delineated a few styles of attachment, where the secure attachment pattern is considered to be the most optimal and healthy attachment that enables the healthy development of an individual.
 According to some psychological researchers, a toddler becomes securely attached when the parent is out there and able to meet the wants of the kid during a responsive and appropriate manner.
 At infancy and babyhood, if parents are caring and attentive towards their children, those children are going to be more liable to secure attachment.
 Securely attached children are best ready to explore after they have the knowledge of a secure base (their caregiver) to return to in times of need.
-When assistance is given, this bolsters the sense of security and also, assuming the parent's assistance is useful, educates the kid in the way to address the identical problem within the future.
-However, depending upon the response pattern of the parents, the attachment pattern differs leading to insecure and unhealthy development of the child.
+When assistance is given, this bolsters the sense of security and also, assuming the parent’s assistance is useful, educates the kid in the way to address the identical problem in the future.
+However, depending upon the response pattern of the parents, the attachment pattern differs, leading to insecure and unhealthy development of the child.

-The attachment between the parent-child is the core of any other interpersonal or intrapersonal relationships formed by an individual.
-It is often transactional in nature and there has to be goodness of fit in order to foster a healthy relationship and development of a child.
-From the birth, an individual is constantly in state of flux of development of his self, personality, etc. Various theorists have formulated many theories, concepts and paradigms that explain the conflicts, crisis and other developmental aspects attributing to person’s healthy development.
-However, even though theories provide different explanations, a person simultaneously several conflicts, crisis and development at the same time which are differently tapped by each of the theories.
-Considering the implications of the constant flux, it is important that the core of an individual’s personality is healthy which is dependent on the presence and response of significant others in the individual’s life from their infancy.
-In most of the scenario, the primary care givers are often parents and the first point of contact of the infant to the external world is through the primary caregiver.
+The attachment between the parent-child is the core of any other interpersonal or intrapersonal relationship formed by an individual.
+It is often transactional in nature and there has to be the goodness of fit to foster a healthy relationship and development of a child.
+From birth, an individual is constantly in a state of flux of development of his self, personality, etc. Various theorists have formulated many theories, concepts and paradigms explaining the conflicts, crises and other developmental aspects of a person’s healthy development.
+However, even though theories provide different explanations, a person simultaneously has several conflicts, crises and development at the same time, which are differently tapped by each of the theories.
+Considering the implications of the constant flux, the core of an individual’s personality must be healthy.
+It depends on the presence and response of significant others in the individual’s life from infancy.
+In most of the scenarios, the primary caregivers are often parents and the first point of contact of the infant to the external world is through the primary caregiver.
 Child’s learning that begins from birth is shaped by the parents initially.
-Hence, it is very important that the parent-child relationship is secure.
+Hence, the parent-child relationship must be secure.
 Failure of which, leads to unhealthy development of an individual.
-It starts with the transactional nature of relationship, which with the growth of the child becomes reciprocal.
+It starts with the transactional nature of relationship, which with the child’s growth becomes reciprocal.
 Bowlby’s stages of attachment delineate the attachment pattern that is formed from infancy.
 Ainsworth’s pattern of attachment and parenting styles provides incredible insight on how response received from the primary care giver shapes child’s attachment pattern and their believes on the way their needs would be met and how they tend to explore the external world having them as the secure base.
-Based on the foundations of the attachment pattern and parenting style, the further development of the child occurs.
+Based on the foundations of the attachment pattern and parenting style, the child’s further development occurs.
 In adolescence, where the child is already experiencing several crisis of his identity development, the attachment pattern and the pattern of interaction between the parent and adolescent becomes extremely crucial as it defines the way, the adolescent would resolves the crisis or conflicts.
 Authoritative parenting style is considered to be the most optimal and secure type of parenting style which helps an individual grow optimally and in a healthy manner.
 Authoritative parents are reasonable and nurturing, and set high, clear expectations.
 Children with parents who demonstrate this style tend to be self-disciplined and think for themselves.
 However, cultural factors, the quality of care-giving, the family circumstances, the temperament of the child, the goodness of fit, etc. influences this havoc.
-Nevertheless, it is important that parents are made aware of their parenting styles and its consequences on the development of their children as it would make a huge difference in helping an adolescent resolve conflicts related to his identity, develop a secure sense of self in the encouraging and the cordial environment.
+Nevertheless, it is important that parents are made aware of their parenting styles and its consequences on the development of their children as it would make a huge difference in helping adolescent resolve conflicts related to his identity, develop a secure sense of self in the encouraging and the cordial environment.

 Current Trend and Model